Organic Concepts: Their Theories and Practices

 In a monoculture growing system, there will be few microflora species, but at high populations, while in a rotational plant growing system, there will a wide range of microflora species at moderate populations.
 In a monoculture system, the population of some micro-organisms might reach such a level as to become pathological, adversely affecting the following crop.

 As such, rotating plants species or the use of a cover crop between growing seasons can change the existing microflora species and numbers, resulting in significantly improved plant growth and product yield.
-Seedling the soil with micro-organisms is only successful if there is sufficient food in the soil needed to support the organisms being added.
+Seeding the soil with micro-organisms is only successful if there is sufficient food in the soil needed to support the organisms being added.

 In conclusion, it has been suggested that both plant health and the quality of produced products are superior with organic-based growing systems; however, this cannot be confirmed until a sufficient number of studies have been conducted.
 Nonetheless, organic concepts based on the humus theory continue to attract much attention among growers and consumers.